Seagate/cortx-k8s/doc/cortx-minikube-k8s-installation.md

 *If the pods are not coming up correctly or any of the service are not getting `[started]` - check your `solution.yaml` for typos or mistakes which could result in a deployment failure.*

-**5.5 Destroy CORTX Cluster**
+**5.5 Delete CORTX Cluster**

-To rollback to step 5.3 and destroy the CORTX cluster run the foll command:
+To rollback to step 5.3 and delete the CORTX cluster run the below command:

 ```
 ./destroy-cortx-cloud.sh